Dave's Travel Pages

 Myrtos Beach

-Many people believe this to be the best beach in Kefalonia.
 Seen from afar, its blue waters and white beach backed by green trees certainly make it one of the most photogenic.

 Antisamos

-When the film Captain Corelli’s Mandolin was released, people were instantly drawn to just how beautiful Kefalonia is.
-Once of the beaches that stood out was Antisamos and this perfect beach is just a few kilometers from the port of Sami.
+When the Captain Corelli’s film was released, people were instantly drawn to just how beautiful Kefalonia and the stunning beaches are.
+One of the beaches that stood out was Antisamos with its turquoise waters.

-A blue flag beach in Kefalonia, Antisamos is organised with sunbeds and umbrellas, as well as access to watersport activities.
+A blue flag beach in Kefalonia, Antisamos is just a few kilometers from the port of Sami.
+It's organized with sunbeds and umbrellas, as well as access to watersport activities.

 Xi Beach

 This beach in Kefalonia derived its name because of the cove's X-shape and it's among the most popular beaches within the island.
-It's also one of the most suitable for children due to its more shallow waters.
+The red sands really make it stand out.

 Petani Beach